 There are also scheduling tools that allow you to post on social media even while you sleep.
 Tools like Tailwind, Planoly, Hootsuite, and other huge time savers.

-Tailwind saves you so much time by allowing you to schedule your Pinterest pins out months in advance.
+Tailwind saves you so much time by allowing you to schedule your Pinterest pins or Instagram posts out months in advance.
 Block time to make all of your Pinterest pins for the week in one batch.
-This strategy is also known as batching.

 Planoly is another great scheduling tool that many people use for Instagram.
 But you can also schedule to Pinterest, Facebook, and Twitter.
 Planoly has paid and free plans.